10 Days in Argentina: 7 Sample Itineraries

 • 1-2 Days in Buenos Aires (option to extend with estancia or Tigre)

-Arrive in Buenos Aires and spend 3 nights.
+Arrive in Buenos Aires and stay for 3 nights.

 For how to spend these days, refer back to the first itinerary in this article (The Highlights) or read my 3 days in Buenos Aires itinerary.

 On your fourth morning catch a flight to Puerto Iguazu.
-Spend two days exploring the Argentina side of Iguazu Falls National Park.
+Spend two days exploring the Argentina and Brazil sides of Iguazu Falls.

 After 2-3 nights here, make your way to Corrientes to explore Argentina’s largest wetland systems, los Esteros del Ibera.

-It’s easiest to travel from Puerto Iguazu to Posadas by car via Ruta 12, check rental rates here.
+It’s easiest to travel from Puerto Iguazu to Posadas by car via Ruta 12, check rental rates here or by bus, check Busbud.

 The drive is only 4 hours with worthy pit-stops along the way visiting the ruins of the Jesuit Missions and the Wanda Mines.